-- The programme has put in place a robust internal monitoring systems to consistently assess and enhance the Programme's quality.
-This includes the implementation of precise key performance indicators, attainment targets, defined timeframes, and assigned responsibilities. - The teachers of the PSP possess significant teaching experience at the postgraduate level and overall high scientific quality. - A good administrative and technical support is offered to the PSP. - The annual student enrolment is deliberately kept relatively low, enabling the programme and the Department to offer personalised support and address each student's unique needs effectively.
+- The Programme has put in place robust internal monitoring systems to consistently assess and enhance the Programme's quality.
+This includes the implementation of precise key performance indicators, attainment targets, defined timeframes, and assigned responsibilities. - The teaching methods, structure and content of courses are monitored and improved on an annual basis if necessary. - The teachers of the PSP possess significant teaching experience at the postgraduate level and overall high scientific quality. - The adequacy of the resources and infrastructure required for the implementation of the Programme and the feedback of teachers are ensured. - The annual student enrolment is relatively low, enabling the programme and the Department to offer personalised support and address each student's unique needs effectively.
 This student-centred approach also promotes collaboration and interactions among students.